Work Commitment: Full-time versus Part time workers

-This dissertation is going to focus on the subject relating to commitment theories and how it applies to both peripheral workers as well as core workers within the hotel industry.
-The primary research question addressed in this dissertation is ”Peripheral workers are as committed as core workers towards their work place.”
-In order to progress further in to this subject the following research questions have been designed:
+Peripheral Workers and Work Commitment Dissertation – This dissertation focuses on the subject relating to commitment theories and how it applies to both peripheral workers as well as core workers within the hotel industry.
+The primary research question addressed in this dissertation is “Peripheral workers are as committed as core workers towards their workplace.”
+In order to progress further into this subject the following research questions have been designed:

 The research questions